nbrasher/basic-neural-net/README.md

 # Basic Neural Network
 Simple neural net using stochastic gradient descent.
 Coded from scratch in Numpy.
-This is purely an excercise in understanding he building blocks.
-If you cant explain it, you dont understand it.
+This is purely an excercise in understanding the building blocks.

 ## Usage
 Useful as a learning tool.